 An integrated approach for the estimation of agricultural drought costs

 with Gabriele Standardi (CMCC) and Andrea Staccione (CMCC and Ca’ Foscari University).
-Work in progress.
+Submitted.

 The objective of this research is to assess the overall (direct and indirect) macroeconomic effects (%GDP) of agricultural drought impacts in Italy. through a coupled CGE-econometric approach. fAPAR-based statistical crop models for major Italian crops will be fitted at a local-level (Regione Agraria) and subsequently aggregated (spatially-weighted) at the Regional (NUTS-2) level.
 Regional economic impacts will feed a regionalised Computable General Equilibrium model specifically calibrated for the Italian economy.
 Crop-specific direct and indirect impacts will be evaluated at different dry and exceptionally dry growing seasons: 2003, 2006 and 2011.
 This study will shed light on the country-wide characterisation of this hazard using spatially detailed agricultural and drought data and will be a valuable tool to develop local-level drought risk management plans.